athina-stewart/Foundations-of-Algorithms----CSCI-661----Algorithm-Designs/Colinear/README.md

 ## Problem Definition
 Given n distinct points in 2-dimensional space, the task is to design an O(n^2logn) algorithm that determines whether any three of these points are evenly spaced, forming co-linear points.
-A Θ(n^3) algorithm can earn at most 8 out of 18 marks.

 ## Explanation
 The goal of this problem is to identify, among a set of points, whether there exist any three points that are